timvisee/timvisee.com/content/about.md

 - [GitLab][gitlab] <span class="muted">([projects](https://gitlab.com/users/timvisee/projects))</span>
 - [sr.ht][sr.ht]

-As any developer, I use Stack Overflow and alike for development and IT related questions and answers:
+Like any developer, I use Stack Overflow and alike for development and IT related questions and answers:

 - [Stack Overflow][stackoverflow]